-The Minnesota River - Headwaters covers 487,015 acres in the Prairie Parkland ecoregion of southwestern Minnesota.
+The Minnesota River - Headwaters watershed covers 487,015 acres in the Prairie Parkland ecoregion of southwestern Minnesota.
 Portions of Traverse, Big Stone, Swift, Lac qui Parle, Stevens, and Chippewa counties drain the watershed.
 It contains the communities of Browns Valley, Beardsley, Barry, Clinton, Ortonville, Odessa, Louisburg, Bellingham, Correll, Milan, and Nassau.
 A large portion of the watershed extends into eastern South Dakota.

-Nearly 87 percent of the land in this watershed is privately owned.
+Nearly 87% of the land in this watershed is privately owned.
 Land use in watershed is primarily agricultural, accounting for approximately 80% of the available acres.
 Two-year corn/soybean rotations comprise close to 90% of cropped lands within the watershed; small grains, hay, and grasslands enrolled in the Conservation Reserve Program make up the majority of the balance.

 What's being done